 USF allows resident and non-resident students to have cars on campus.
 The permit types are different depending on your residency status.
 Learn more about USF’s parking and transportation services here.

-Knowing what transportation is offered on campus can also help you determine if having a car will be worth it.
+Knowing what transportation is offered on campus can help you determine if having a car will be worth it.

 As mentioned above, cars are expensive.
 Will you be able to afford everything required to own and maintain a car while you’re a student?
 If you are dealing with a tight budget, it might not be worth it.

 If you’re living on-campus, you may find that you don’t need transportation as much as someone who lives off-campus.
 And vice versa — if you’re living off-campus, you may prefer to have a vehicle to commute to campus even if you live within walking distance in case of poor weather.
+Most amenities like fitness centers and health clinics will be on campus.

 If you’re planning on going to USF, you’ll have to decide if having a car is the right choice.
 Here are some handy links if you want to learn more about parking and transportation around campus: